-‘Reciprocal Radicalization’ Seen As Driving Attacks in West
+House Panel Warned to Be Wary of ‘Reciprocal Radicalization’

 “This idea of a so-called caliphate was a driver for these folks,” he said.

-However, with the continued loss of its territory, the veneer of ISIS building a utopian society has been diminished.
+However, with the continued loss of its territory, the veneer of IS building a utopian society has been diminished.

 “They’re no longer talking about giving candy out to kids in Raqqa or electricity in Mosul,” Hughes said.
 “They’re more talking about military victories, and so you’re less likely to get the random kid in Indiana interested anymore.”